innotrade/enapso-graphdb-client/README.md

 # enapso-graphdb-client

+In enapso graphdb client we provide connection with two different databases so you can use any one for connection which you need, just upload your OWL file and perform queries against that owl file.

 enapso Ontotext GraphDB 8.x/9.x Client for Node.js

 Node.js client for Ontotext GraphDB to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in Node.js applications.
 The client implements the authentication (Basic and JWT), the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.
 Please also refer to the @innotrade/enapso-graphdb-admin project.
 There you'll find also tools to manage GraphDB and to easily upload and download ontolgies to and from your GraphDB repositories.
 Any questions and suggestions are welcome.

-**The following demos require a running GraphDB 8.x/9.x instance on localhost at port 7200.
+**The following demo require a running GraphDB 8.x/9.x instance on localhost at port 7200.
 The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.
 While creating new repository select the ruleset RDFS-Plus (Optimized).**
 Get the latest version of GraphDB for free at https://www.ontotext.com/products/graphdb/.

+enapso Apache Jena Fuseki2 Client for Node.js

+Node.js client for fuseki to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in Node.js applications.
+The client implements the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.

+**The following demo1 for fuseki require a running fuseki instance on localhost at port 3030.
+To run the demo you need a dataset name Test in fuseki server.**
+Get the latest version of Apache jena Fuseki for free at https://www.ontotext.com/products/graphdb/.

 **This project is actively developed and maintained.**
 To discuss questions and suggestions with the enapso and GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.